goruck/nilm/README.md

 I used the following metrics to evaluate the model’s performance.
 You can view the code that calculates these metrics [here](./ml/nilm_metric.py).

-* Mean absolute error (MAE), which evaluates the absolute difference between the prediction and the and the ground truth at every time point and calculates the mean value, as defined by the equation below.
+* Mean absolute error ($MAE$), which evaluates the absolute difference between the prediction and the and the ground truth at every time point and calculates the mean value, as defined by the equation below.

 $$MAE = \frac{1}{N}\sum_{i=1}^{N}|\hat{x_i}-x_i|\tag{2}$$

-* Normalized signal aggregate error (SAE), which indicates the relative error of the total energy.
+* Normalized signal aggregate error ($SAE$), which indicates the relative error of the total energy.
 Denote $r$ as the total energy consumption of the appliance and $\hat{r}$ as the predicted total energy, then SAE is defined per the equation below.

 $$SAE = \frac{|\hat{r} - r|}{r}\tag{3}$$

-* Energy per day (EpD) which measures the predicted energy used in a day, useful when the household users are interested in the total energy consumed in a period.
+* Energy per Day ($EpD$) which measures the predicted energy used in a day, useful when the household users are interested in the total energy consumed in a period.
 Denote $D$ as the total number of days and $e=\sum_{t}x_t$ as the appliance energy consumed in a day, then EpD is defined per the equation below.

 $$EpD = \frac{1}{D}\sum_{n=1}^{D}e\tag{4}$$

-* Normalized disaggregation error (NDE) which measures the normalized error of the squared difference between the prediction and the ground truth of the appliances, as defined by the equation below.
+* Normalized disaggregation error ($NDE$) which measures the normalized error of the squared difference between the prediction and the ground truth of the appliances, as defined by the equation below.

 $$NDE = \frac{\sum_{i,t}(x_{i,t}-\hat{x_{i,t}})^2}{\sum_{i,t}x_{i,t}^2}\tag{5}$$

-I also used accuracy, F1-score (F1) and Matthew’s correlation coefficient (MCC) to assess if the model can perform well with the severely imbalanced datasets used to train and test the model.
-These metrics depend on the on-off status of the device and are computed using the parameters in the [common.py](./ml/common.py) module.
-Accuracy is equal to the number of correctly predicted time points over the test dataset.
+I also used accuracy ($ACC$), F1-score ($F1$) and Matthew’s correlation coefficient ($MCC$) to assess if the model can perform well with the severely imbalanced datasets used to train and test the model.
+These metrics depend on the on-off status of the device and are computed using the parameters in the [common.py](./ml/common.py) module. $ACC$ is equal to the number of correctly predicted time points over the test dataset.
 F1 and MCC are computed according to the equations below where $TP$ stands for true positives, $TN$ stands for true negatives, $FP$ stands for false positives and $FN$ stands for false negatives.

 $$F1=\frac{TP}{TP+\frac{1}{2}(FP+FN)}\tag{6}$$

 $$MCC=\frac{TN \times TP+FN \times FP }{\sqrt{(TP+FP)(TP+FN)(TN+FP)(TN+FN)}}\tag{7}$$

-$MAE$, $SAE$, $NDE$ and $EpD$ (relative to a baseline) reflect the model's ability to correctly predict the appliance energy consumption levels. $F1$ and $MCC$ indicates the model's ability to correctly predict appliance activations using imbalanced classes.
-Accuracy is less useful in this application because most of the time the model will correctly predict the appliance is off which dominates the dataset.
+$MAE$, $SAE$, $NDE$ and $EpD_e$ (defined as the difference between the ground truth $EpD$ and the predicted $EpD$) reflect the model's ability to correctly predict the appliance energy consumption levels. $F1$ and $MCC$ indicates the model's ability to correctly predict appliance activations using imbalanced classes. $ACC$ is less useful in this application because most of the time the model will correctly predict the appliance is off which dominates the dataset.

 A sliding window of 599 samples of the aggregate real power consumption signal is used as inputs to seq2point model and the midpoints of the corresponding windows of the appliances are used as targets.
 You can see how the samples and targets are generated in the `get_window_generator` function in the [common.py](./ml/common.py) module.